simonw/datasette/docs/internals.rst

 ``.actor`` - dictionary (str -> Any) or None
     The currently authenticated actor (see :ref:`actors <authentication_actor>`), or ``None`` if the request is unauthenticated.

-The object also has one awaitable method:
+The object also has two awaitable methods:

 ``await request.post_vars()`` - dictionary
     Returns a dictionary of form variables that were submitted in the request body via ``POST``.
 Don't forget to read about :ref:`internals_csrf`!

+``await request.post_body()`` - bytes
+    Returns the un-parsed body of a request submitted by ``POST`` - useful for things like incoming JSON data.

 .. _internals_multiparams: